uswds/uswds-site/pages/patterns/select-language/selected-content.md

 Whether you decide to use this pattern may depend on how focused your site's content is.

-If you have a very broad website and only a few pages of multilingual content, consider providing in-page contextual links instead of using this pattern.
+<b>You have a broad and deep website, with only a few pages of multilingual content.</b> Consider providing in-page contextual links instead of using this pattern.
 If your website includes a wide range of topics but only a few are linked from the language menu, it may deter people from finding the broader information.

-If you have a very focused website and key pieces of multilingual content, consider providing a menu of the content in the header.
+<b>You have a very focused website and key pieces of multilingual content.</b> Consider providing a menu of the content in the header.

-- If users need to navigate to a single page from which multiple links to content in multiple languages are provided, use the label to link to that page.
+- If users need to <b>navigate to a single page</b> from which multiple links to content in multiple languages are provided, use the label to link to that page.
-- If very specific content is available in select languages, provide a label in the dropdown that communicates what is available.
+- If <b>very specific content is available in select languages</b>, provide a label in the dropdown that communicates what is available.
 For example, “Fact sheets are available in selected languages.”
-- If the content available is more diverse or hard to describe, use more general language.
+- If the <b>content available is more varied or hard to describe</b>, use more general language.
 For example, “Other languages supported with limited content.”
-- If each language has its own page with content in that language provided or linked, provide a list of the languages under the label and link to the appropriate pages there.
+- If <b>each language has its own page with content</b> in that language provided or linked, provide a list of the languages under the label and link to the appropriate pages there.

 ### Usability guidance